kubearmor/KubeArmor/getting-started/host_security_policy_examples.md

     ---
     **NOTE**

-    The given policy works with almost every linux distribution.
+    The given policy works with almost every Linux distribution.
 If it is not working in your case, check the process location.
-The following location shows location of `sleep` binary in different ubuntu distributions:
+The following location shows the `sleep` binary in different Ubuntu distributions:

     * In case of *Ubuntu 20.04* : /usr/bin/sleep
     * In case of *Ubuntu 18.04* : /bin/sleep